-The following guest post is courtesy of Kamran Mirshahi, founder and director of the leading PPI claims company, Canary Claims.
+The following article was written by Kamran Mirshahi, founder and director of the leading PPI claims company, Canary Claims.

 The beginning of April saw the Financial Conduct Authority release its latest PPI deadline advertisement.
 The first announcement of the deadline last August has encouraged UK consumers to check if they were mis-sold PPI.
 Some policies were mis-sold as far back as the 1980s, meaning thousands of consumers could be due a refund.